inclusive-design/adaptive-palette/docs/DeveloperDoc.md

 `Palette.ts` constructs a palette based on a JSON file that contains a list of the cells in the palette.
 An example is found in [`src/keyboards/bmw_palette.json`](../src/keyboards/bmw_palette.json).
-The cells object is the list of all of the cells.
-Each cell has a type `key` and an `options` key.
-The `type` value indicates which component should be used to render this cell.
+The `cells` object is the list of all of the cells.
+Each cell has a `type` key and an `options` key.
+The `type` value indicates which Preact component should be used to render this cell.
 The `options` contains information to be passed to the component.

+## How to add a new cell type

 When a new `type` value is introduced, developers need to: